 Wizkid’s love for his love interest is shown in the songs “Pressure” and “Plenty Loving.”
 He sings to her about his love for her and his sexual desires.

-“Special,” features Don Toliver, an American rapper.
+“Special” features Don Toliver, an American rapper.
 Don Toliver’s voice compliments the slow melodious song about his love interest and sexual cravings for her.
-Wizkid also goes on to appreciate and praise his love interest on the song.
+Wizkid also appreciates and praises his love interest in the music.
 Nigerians should be more familiar with the beat and melody of the sound.

 The album concludes with “Frames,” in which Wizkid speaks about a lady who does not stress him but gives him love.
 He constantly expresses his want to be with her.
 Wizkid’s soft voice conveys the music selflessly, and the song features a fantastic combination of lyrics and a beautiful melody.

-The album is a solid project, however in comparison to “MIL,” I prefer “MIL.”
+The album is a solid project; however, compared to “MIL,” I prefer “MIL.”
 On several tracks, “More Love, Less Ego” exhibits superb songwriting and incredible sound engineering, which is to be expected from “Big Wiz.”
-Wizkid performs majority of the songs flawlessly, with his voice complementing each one.
+Wizkid performs most of the songs flawlessly, with his voice complementing each one.
 He kept to the album’s concept, which was present in practically every tune.
 Also, he picked talented and spectacular artists to feature on the tracks.
-For those who have become accustomed to Wizkid’s new sound, the album has a high repeat value.
+The album has a high repeat value for those who have become accustomed to Wizkid’s new sound.

 Personal Favorites: Money & Love (Bad To Me) 2 Sugar ft Ayra Starr (Slip N Slide ft Skillibeing & Shenseea) Deep (Flower Pads) Pressure (Plenty Loving) Frames